TheLorkus/splinterlands-tools/docs/brawl_cli.md

 ## Brawl Reward Delegation (Admin)

 Reward card delegations for perfect brawls are intentionally **not editable from the UI**.
-They are managed via Supabase or an admin-only CLI.
+They are managed via the database or an admin-only CLI.

 The admin CLI script lives at: